 Credit cannot be given for publishing, editing, or writing for a publication issued by the archivist's employing institution or for a work published, edited, or written on behalf of your workplace.
-These activities are considered work duties and are already credited under Section A: Qualifying Professional Employment.
 Thus, editing or writing for an institutional website, blog, newsletter, journal, or promotional material or creating a finding aid to materials within the institutional holdings is not considered creditable under this section.
 Similarly, press releases submitted for inclusion in newsletters are not eligible for credit.